 Derrida was a master when it came to identifying binary distinctions, such as dominance and subservience, and reversals.
 In the case of binary oppositions, each component of the binary set means something, and the relationship of the oppositions means something, and the hierarchy exhibited by the set means something.
 The reversal of the oppositions also means something.
 The reversal of the subordinated term of an opposition is a significant aspect of Derrida's strategy.
 In examining a binary opposition and reversals, deconstruction brings to light traces of meaning that cannot be said to be present, but which must have metaphysical existence.

 Derrida borrowed the term “deconstruction” from Martin Heidegger.
 Heidegger exposed the fundamental problem of existence (ontology) or Being as Being (Dasein).
 He believed the individual’s moral duty is to face one’s non-existence, what he called “negation.”
 Life involves a dread of death because it means the negation of self or ego.
-Heidegger believed that authentic being is possible only when the individual faces death as extinction in a straight forward way.
+Heidegger believed that authentic being is possible only when the individual faces death as extinction.

 While a student, a priest in his Catholic school gave Heidegger a copy of Franz Brentano’s dissertation, titled, On the Manifold Meaning of Being according to Aristotle.
 Heidegger said it was, “the chief help and guide of my first awkward attempts to penetrate into philosophy.”
 He recognized, as did Brentano, that “the question of being captivated Aristotle as the single most important question.”